Should I Become an Architect?

 Architects design a wide variety of buildings and structures, including houses, hospitals, government buildings and more.
 Architects are concerned with functionality, safety, practicality, legal issues and aesthetics in a building's design.
 They often partake in every part of the building process - from conception to construction - to ensure a satisfactory result.
 Many work very long hours as deadlines approach.

 State architecture boards determine the requirements for becoming an architect; however, most boards require completion of a 5-year Bachelor of Architecture program accredited by the National Architectural Accrediting Board (NAAB).
-In August 2012, the NAAB reported that there were 58 such programs available in the United States.
-Courses may include building systems and technology, project management, structural elements and environmental planning.
-According to the BLS, some states may not require the completion of an accredited program.
+In August of 2015, the NAAB reported there were 58 such programs in the United States.
+Courses might include building systems and technology, project management, structural elements and environmental planning.

 All states require that architects complete training or internship programs prior to obtaining licensure.
 Internships typically last three years and enable aspiring architects to gain hands-on experience under the supervision of licensed architects.
 Most states employ the Intern Development Program (IDP) administered by the National Council of Architectural Registration Boards (NCARB) and the American Institute of Architects.
 Completion of the IDP entails 5,600 hours of state- and NCARB-approved work experience.
 This experience is divided into elective and core hours.
 The four main experience areas covered in the IDP are pre-design, design, project management and practice management.
 Interns will learn about a variety of topics, including schematic design, site and building analysis, zoning regulations and contract negotiation.